 The next best outcome would be if the client were offered diversion, either formal or informal, wherein he would be offered a chance to “earn a dismissal” by attending an AIDS Education and Testing program and then staying away from the incident location and out of all trouble for six months.
 If the client were able to fulfill such requirements, the case would be dismissed at the end of the six months.

-The worst outcome would be if the client were forced to enter a plea of no contest to a charge of violating Penal Code § 647(b), solicitation of prostitution, and required to be on informal or summary probation for three years, with court fees and fines, plus the AIDS Education and Testing program.
+The worst outcome would be if the client were forced to enter a plea of no contest to a charge of violating Penal Code § 647(b), solicitation of prostitution, and required to be on informal or summary probation for three years (this now would be one year as Assembly Bill 1950 is now effective), with court fees and fines, plus the AIDS Education and Testing program.

 Greg then went to the arraignment at the Compton Superior Court on the client’s behalf.
 The young district attorney there made an initial offer that included our client entering a plea to a violation of § 647(b), which was very disappointing.
 Greg requested a form of diversion so that the client could avoid a conviction.